euroscipy/euroscipy_proceedings/papers/esteban_fuentes/sclib.rst

 ============

-Embedding code written in oder languages is a common theme in the python context, the main motivation being boosting speed.
+Embedding code written in oder languages is a common theme in the python context, the main motivation being speed boosting.
 Several alternatives exist to achieve this, such as Cython [Cython]_, CFFI [CFFI]_, SWIG [SWIG]_, weave [weave]_, among others.
 We present yet another alternative, which may be quite close to CFFI, than to